sfudeus/homematic_exporter/README.md

 ## Restrictions

-Only a statically defined list of device types is supported so far (since I could only test those).
+Only a configurable list of device types is supported so far (since I could only test those).
 Currently these are:

 * the weather station (`HmIP-SWO-PL`)
 * the temperature and humidity sensor (`HmIP-STH`)

-If you want support for more devices, you can easily extend them in the source code (most likely I will make that configurable) or wait for me to implement that.
+If you want support for more devices, you can easily extend them via config file or wait for me to implement that.
 You can support that by donating the intended device :-).
 Feel free to open issues for unsupported items.